At Zoom, Africa and Asia behind glass

 It is a journey that takes you, for example, to Madagascar with lemurs, giant tortoises, flamingos and pelicans; to Asia with tigers, a family of siamang gibbons, cranes and axis deer; to the Petra Amphitheatre to admire the flight of birds of prey; and to many other fantastic worlds!

-Let's talk about swimming with hippos: their names are Lisa and Ze Maria and they are housed in a large tank that has a glass wall separating it from another tank where, if you wear a swimming costume, you can basically swim together.
+Let's talk about swimming with hippos: their names are Lisa, Ze Maria and their first-born son Filippo and they are housed in a large tank that has a glass wall separating it from another tank where, if you wear a swimming costume, you can basically swim together.
 Who knows what the hippos will think of how we humans swim?
-The pool for humans slopes down into an actual beach, Malawi beach, which mimics the shores of Lake Malawi, with extra sun loungers and umbrellas so that after swimming you can relax a little in the sun.
+The pool for humans slopes down into an actual beach, Malawi Beach, which mimics the shores of Lake Malawi, with extra sun loungers and umbrellas so that after swimming you can relax a little in the sun.

 At Zoom you will find a reproduction of Boulders Beach in Cape Town, South Africa, one of the few places in the world where you can swim with penguins, because not all of these cute feathers live in icy waters!
 You can see them swimming underwater through a large glass window and walking alongside them: there are 65 black-footed penguins in all.